Skip to content

 2. Semantic / vector

 agentcy-rag embeds every node's text representation using fastembed-rs (local, no external API).
-Vectors live in the node itself as embedding: [f32] and are indexed using Neo4j 5 vector indexes (HNSW).
+On Basic the vector lives in the node itself and is indexed using Neo4j-compatible vector indexes.
+On Advanced the vector is stored in a context_node_embeddings table backed by pgvector with HNSW.

 bash